 You should also know that while some public transport stops have displays that show when the next bus/ tram is going to come, these aren’t always reliable.
 As for public transport routes, you can check them out on the official public transport website, or by downloading their official app.
 The routes aren’t really displayed properly elsewhere – neither in the buses/ trams nor in the bus stops.
 That’s why, if you’re considering public transport, it’s best that you first ask a local for the best lines to take.

 If you normally use Uber, then you will be able to keep using it in Timisoara.
 Most of the drivers are really nice, speak English and Uber is getting more and more popular in Romania.

-If you want to travel by taxi, you should firstly know that it’s pretty safe, unfortunetly very few of them speak English.
-Tourists are normally afraid of travelling alone in Romania, but Timisoara is generally pretty safe.
+If you want to travel by taxi, you should first know that it’s pretty safe, unfortunately very few of them speak English.
+Tourists are normally afraid of traveling alone in Romania, but Timisoara is generally pretty safe.
 We haven’t heard any gruesome stories lately, anyway.
 Not involving taxis. (just kidding!)